Piper Cooks

 Can Florentine cookies be frozen?

-Yes, I store mine in the freezer.
+Yes, I store my extra cookies in the freezer.

-Are Florentine cookies gluten free?
+Are Florentine cookies gluten-free?

 florentine cookies stacked